Derived from the Gaelic given name Mac Beatha

 "hammer", ultimately from Latin martellus

 Referred to one who churned or sold butter or buttermilk, derived from Czech máslo

 Derived from Polish masło

 "butter".
-The name probably referred to a person who made or sold butter.
+The name probably referred to a person who made or sold butter or buttermilk.

 Occupational name for a stoneworker or layer of bricks, from Old French masson